X

 Thompson are

 buried in Weaver Cemetery just west of Gorman.
-Their daughter
+Their son and daughter,

-named a son after her brother Frank.
+Ann named a son after her brother).
 The

-children were "double cousins," a frequent phenomenon in an unsettled
+children were "double cousins," a frequent phenomenon in unsettled

 and

-desolate territory, when large families sought association with others
+desolate territory where families sought association with others

 of

 they came to Texas.
-Laura had two older brothers, Lee and
+Laura Ann had two older brothers, Lee and

 and ranchers.
 Lee and his wife, Aunt Ninny, lived "next door," at